yankailab/OpenKAI/docs/3D/ImGUIviewer.md

 setting supplies a compatibility cap of `floor(nMaxLines / 12)` (default 8333).
 Viewer `nCbuf` defaults to 100000; per-object `vGeometry[].nC` can lower it, and zero omits cells.
 Point and line limits continue to control their own primitives.
 All occupied levels are included.
-Cell colors come from averaged point RGB unless `vColCellOcc` explicitly supplies a uniform override.
+Cell colors come from averaged point RGBA unless `vColCellOcc` explicitly supplies a uniform `[r,g,b,a]` override (a three-component override defaults to alpha 1).
 Empty or expired snapshots clear the previous boxes.

 See [the cell format and tests](WebViewer3D.md#occupied-cell-interface) for ID layout, snapshot semantics, and verification commands.

+The viewer accepts `nPbuf: 0` and/or `nLbuf: 0` to disable collection of those types.
+Compact cell collection continues independently, allowing a cells-only viewer without point or line scratch buffers.